StevePro7/PlatformerSMS/README.md

 PLATFORM

 03/03/2019
+IMPORTANT
+be careful of data type incompatibility esp. when one is int but other is unsigned char if the unsigned char overflows or becomes negative then this has dire consequences i.e. can break code all over the place
+Plus just setting one property from one object based on another with different type can cause issues

 TODO
+check player going below 192 to die method because player fell in pit I want to refactor player_update() into smaller methods I want to separate better the velX from input() to physics()

+DONE
-player jump higher than screen is causing issue check player going below 192 to die method because player fell in pit wire up player X,Y start on level into player manager	[currently hardcoded] do I want to replace custom myabs() function with built in fabsa() function?
+player jump higher than screen is causing issue wire up player X,Y start on level into player manager	[currently hardcoded] do I want to replace custom myabs() function with built in fabsa() function?
-I want to refactor player_update() into smaller methods I want to separate better the velX from input() to physics()

 03/03/2019
 While integrating all the player manager code there was a nasty bug with do_jump()